MejriY/MS2DECIDE/doc/Usage.md

 ## Usage Guide: `K_estimation`

-The `K_estimation` function is a core feature of the library designed to estimate \( K \)-values for compounds based on annotations from GNPS, ISDB, and Sirius.
-Below is a detailed explanation of how to use this function.
+The `K_estimation` function is a core feature of `ms2decide`, designed to aggregate annotations from multannotation tools as GNPS, ISDB-LOTUS, and Sirius—by leveraging decision theory.
+This approach models expert preference elicitation to derive \( K \)-values for compounds, providing a unified and informed annotation estimate.

 ---